computersarecool/cpp_sockets/README.md

 - [ ] Make cross platform

 #### Things I am not going to do:
+- Not use the winsock deprecated functions such as `inet_ntoa`
-There is [a lot more that could be done](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) but this is outside of my goals with this repo.
+- There is [a lot more that could be done](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) but this is outside of my goals with this repo.

 - I would have liked to add:
 	- Multicast support